How To Edit Your WordPress User Profile

 Adding certain plugins to your site (e.g. for adding social media features), may insert or remove fields in the User Profile area (e.g. add a Facebook URL field, display extra fields related to the plugin, etc…)

 There are a number of plugins that let you change user profile fields.
 You can browse many free plugins by going to Add Plugins and searching for “user profile fields” inside your dashboard …

-See Tip #3 in the “User Profile: Additional Information” section below for an example of a free plugin that lets you hide unnecessary user profile fields.
+See Tip #3 in the “User Profile: Additional Info” section below for an example of a free plugin that lets you hide unnecessary user profile fields.

-As mentioned previously, your Profile area has a number of fields that allow you to enter additional contact information such as:
+As mentioned previously, your Profile section has a number of fields that allow you to enter extra contact information such as:

 If this is the case, then you can choose to set up accounts with these services (if you haven’t already done so) and then add your details to the appropriate fields in the Contact Info section.

 Currently, WordPress provides default fields for the following services: